Ninja-Vikash/Backend_with_JavaScript/Readme.md

 export { asyncHandler }
 ```
 > [!IMPORTANT]\
-> It is a higher order function which further returns a function\
+> It is a higher order function which further `return`s a function\
 > We can reuse the utility. 🤩

 `src/utils/ApiError.js`